SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.5.
 QuestionAnswer
 A combination of a question and an answer that a student made.

-Now follows an in depth description of the attributes of a QuestionAnswer.

 _attributes:_ \
 **student_id**: the id of the student, primary key, foreign key \
 **question_id**: the id of the question, primary key, foreign key \